prudhvi193/Locality-Sensitivity-Hashing-for-finding-plagiarized-documents/README.md

   c)Heavy Revision: Each sentence is rephrased heavily into sentences with similar meaning d)Non-Plagiarism: Participants read Wikipedia articles and write answers based on their understanding

+Output Files: The explanation about the output generated is available in "Locality_Sensitive_Hashing.py" python file which explains clearly each step on how is the end result obtained.